Golden Gate Bridge

 Getting there without a car

-The 28 19th Avenue bus runs to the bridge’s south parking lot and visitor area.
-From downtown, the 30 Stockton also gets you there via transfer.
-If you’re coming from Sausalito on the other side, Golden Gate Transit buses cross the bridge regularly.
-Biking across is popular too, with rental shops in Fisherman’s Wharf area offering one-way options (ride to Sausalito, ferry back).
+The 28-19th Avenue Muni bus runs to the bridge’s south parking lot and visitor area.
+The 30-Stockton requires a transfer to the 28.
+Golden Gate Transit buses cross the bridge regularly from Marin.
+Biking across is common: rental shops in the Fisherman’s Wharf area offer one-way rentals (ride to Sausalito, ferry back).

-If you’re driving, the south lot fills up fast on weekends.
-Arrive before 10am or try the Battery East lot nearby for overflow.
+If driving, the south lot fills on weekends.
+The Battery East lot nearby handles overflow.

-Fort Point, directly underneath the south end of the bridge, is a Civil War-era fort that gives you a completely different perspective looking straight up at the bridge from below.
-It’s free and rarely crowded.
-The Batteries to Bluffs trail on the west side of the Presidio offers views of the bridge from above and below with almost nobody on the path.
-Both are worth the detour if you have an extra hour.
+Fort Point, directly underneath the south end of the bridge, is a Civil War-era fort.
+It looks straight up at the bridge from below.
+Admission is free.
+The Batteries to Bluffs trail on the west side of the Presidio has views of the bridge from above and below.